sunilrpandey/utils/linux/shellscript.md

     bash -x ./scriptname.sh //will give line by line run
     #! /bin/bash -x //add on bash header only

+    set -e : if error stop immediately .. genererally put on top of script

 We can set-up region to debug, to do this sandwitch your problematic code between set -x and set +x
 ```sh
     set -x